 Figure 5: Demonstration Project Overview

-In addition, a plan to use smart inverters to clear the backlog of customers awaiting approval to connect their rooftop solar systems was announced in November of 2014.
-Under the plan, the rooftop solar systems must use smart inverters that meet stricter settings for preventing transient overvoltage, or rapid voltage spikes, that can endanger customers, their appliances and utility equipment.
+In November 2014, we announced a plan to use smart inverters to clear the backlog of customers awaiting approval to connect their rooftop solar systems.
+Under the plan, the rooftop solar systems must use smart inverters (a smart grid solution) that meet stricter settings for preventing transient overvoltage or rapid voltage spikes that can endanger customers, their appliances, and utility equipment.
 The smart inverters must also be able to “ride through” unstable frequency and voltage conditions during emergencies on the island-wide electric grid.
-Notes: LTC means Load Tap Changer.
-LTCs enable voltage regulation on a circuit by changing voltage in real time.
+We also installed Load Tap Changers (LTC) that enable voltage regulation on a circuit by changing voltage in real time.

-During the Initial Phase, we will reach out to and educate our customers so that they can better understand smart grid, its incumbent benefits, and our implementation plans as well as address any concerns.
-Our multi-pronged outreach program includes an initial contact letter, door-to-door canvassing, open houses, and a plan for communicating when installing and operating smart grid.
+During the Demonstration Project, we contacted and educated our customers so that they could better understand smart grid, its incumbent benefits, and our implementation plans as well as address any concerns.
+Our multi-pronged outreach program includes an initial contact letter, door-to-door canvassing, open houses, and a plan for communicating when implementing and operating smart grid.

-We have engaged Electric Power Research Institute (EPRI—an industry research organization) to validate results from the Initial Phase help us develop a systematic approach for implementVVO.
-Silver Spring Networks will be helping us during the Initial Phase to develop metrics for monitoring the effectiveness of other smart grid solutions.
+We have engaged Electric Power Research Institute (EPRI—an industry research organization) to validate Conservation Voltage Reduction (CVR) results from the Demonstration Project and help us develop a systematic approach for a full implementation of CVR.
+Silver Spring Networks assisted us in developing metrics to monitor the effectiveness of other smart grid solutions.